akovac35/AdapterInterceptor/README.md

 ﻿# AdapterInterceptor

 This library contains AdapterInterceptor.
-Powered by Castle Core, AdapterInterceptor enables the generation of efficient dynamic proxies for converting an interface into another interface without requiring virtual methods or dedicated target interfaces.
+Powered by Castle Core, the AdapterInterceptor enables the generation of efficient dynamic proxies for proxying or adapting invocation contracts without requiring virtual methods on the target.

 ![this](Resources/.NET_Core_Logo_small.png)